smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 I assembled a radio interface using a [Teensy 3.2](https://www.pjrc.com/store/teensy32.html) and [audio board](https://www.pjrc.com/store/teensy3_audio.html) from [PJRC.](https://www.pjrc.com/)
 A minimal implementation only requires those two modules plus an additional resistor and transitor for PTT and a connector for your radio.
 A PTT LED is also nice.
-I wanted something a little more complex, so my build also has a GPS and a serial port to program and control my radio.
+I wanted some additional features: my build also has a GPS and a serial port to program and control my radio.

 ![interface with radio]({{ site.baseurl }}/images/teensy-radio-interface/teensy-with-radio.jpg)